pinterest/gestalt/docs/markdown/ios/card/main_component.md

 <iframe style={{border:0}} width="100%" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FAHcKJDgb7E7YswlgW1wY8E%2FGestalt-for-iOS%3Ftype%3Ddesign%26node-id%3D19800%253A74406%26t%3DpdcqbCwrqHzeYjtv-1" allowFullScreen></iframe>

 ### 1. Card
-The Card is a container that holds the header and preview blocks by creating a consistent background and padding.
+The Card is a container that holds the Card.Header and preview blocks by creating a consistent background and padding.
 The container uses the default background color and includes 8px padding on the left and right.

 ### 2. Header (subcomponent)
-The header sits at the top, inside of the Card container.
+The Card.Header sits at the top, inside of the Card container.
 It is a required subcomponent that includes pre-text, a title and navigational elements.
-The header should always, at the very least, include a title.
+The Card.Header should always, at the very least, include a title.

 ### 3. Preview block (subcomponent)
-The preview block is a container that sits below the Card’s header.
+The preview block is a container that sits below the Card’s Card.Header.
 It holds a number of visual preview variations of Pinterest content.
 As they are designed and unified, more preview block content types will become available.

 The current preview block content types are:
 - Pin Feed (Montage)